CoffeeBeforeArch/CoffeeBeforeArch.github.io/_posts/2020-04-30-avoiding-branches.md

 }
 BENCHMARK(branchBench)->DenseRange(10, 12);
 ```

 To set up the experiment, we create a vector of boolean values, and initialize them using a pseudo-random number generator.
 Inside of our main benchmarking loop, we're going to be testing the performance of conditionally adding a constant value to our `sink` variable. `sink` was dynamically allocated to keep it from being removed by the compiler, but retain the optimizations that were disabled when I marked it as `volatile` or with `benchmark::DoNotOptimize(...)`.
-We'll be testing input vector sizes of 2^10, 11, and 12.
+We'll be testing input vector sizes of 2^10, 2^11, and 2^12 elements.

 ## Baseline Benchmark

-Our baseline benchmark will be one that uses a branch to conditionally add numbers to our sink.
-Here is the inner benchmark loop.
+For our baseline, we will simply use an if-statement to conditionally add a value to our `sink` variable.

 ```cpp
 // Benchmark main loop